OpenEx-Platform/docs/docs/usage/scenario_import.md

 | T         | Hour                  |
 | M         | Minutes               |

 This means that if you want your inject to start 2 days, 3 hours and 45 minutes after the start of your scenario, you can set the trigger time to D+2 H+3 M+45.
-When using relative dates, keep in mind that no time pattern need to be defined in the trigger time field.
+When using relative dates, you do not need to define a pattern for the trigger time field.

-Once you have set all the fields you wish to set, you can click on the create button if you wish to create your mapper but you can also click on the test button to check that it works as intended.
+Once you have set all fields you wish to set, you can click on the create button if you wish to create your mapper but you can also click on the test button to check that it works as intended.

 ### Testing the mapper
 If you click on the test button, you'll then be asked to choose a file.
 Once that is done, you will have to select the sheet to test out of the spreadsheet and the timezone.
 You will then be able to click on Test to have the result field filled as well as a list of the messages generated during the import (those are not saved, and are just there to help figure out what happened during the import itself).